Christian-Gebhardt/YouLearn/backend/readme.md

 - Endpoint uri: `/api/filterAndSortDistractfulVideos`

-- Parameter `filter_threshold`: videos with probability under the threshold will be filtered; if no value is specified, default value is used (0.5)
+- Parameter `filter_threshold`: videos with probability of being educational under the threshold will be filtered; if no value is specified, default value is used (0.5)

 - Input:  list of ids of recommended videos